HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_enhance_personalized_portlet.md

 # Enhancing the Personalized portlet

 You can further improve the Personalized portlet by introducing specific enhancements.
-Before you begin, ensure you have properly followed the steps in [Create a content spot](pzn_demo_create_content_spot.md).
+Before you begin, ensure you have properly followed the steps in [Creating a content spot](pzn_demo_create_content_spot.md).

 You can make the Personalized portlet more interesting with the following enhancements: